TomLaclavere/3DPhysicsEngine/docs/Development_Notes.md

 # Mathematics

 - Try to add constexpr and noexcept in functions definition
+- Be careful about the purity of the functions (same inputs => same outputs)
+- Avoid division : compute the inverse of the factor one time and then multiply by it
+- Store result of compution (like compute inverse), instead of running that several times

 - **Vector :**
   - Try to use 3 decimals instead of an array
 - **Matrix :**